ruzickap/k8s-eks-bottlerocket-fargate/docs/part-04/README.md

 EOF
 ```

-It seems like there are some issues with ALB and cert-manager:
+It seems like there are some issues with ALB and cert-manager / Istio:

 * [https://github.com/kubernetes-sigs/aws-load-balancer-controller/issues/1084](https://github.com/kubernetes-sigs/aws-load-balancer-controller/issues/1084)
 * [https://github.com/kubernetes-sigs/aws-load-balancer-controller/issues/1143](https://github.com/kubernetes-sigs/aws-load-balancer-controller/issues/1143)

+I'll use NLB as main "Load Balancer type" in AWS.

 ## ingress-nginx